Automattic/babble/readme.txt

 == Screenshots ==

-1. Shows the Babble language switch menu in the admin area, showing the site in Hebrew and the options to switch to English or German
-2. Shows the Babble language switch menu while editing a post, where a German translation has been created and offering the option to create a Hebrew translation
-3. Shows the provisional URL structure on the frontend, and the collapsed Babble language switcher menu in the admin bar
+1. Trigger a translation from the post edit screen
+2. View the jobs in the translation queue
+3. Add the translation on the translation editor

 == Changelog ==

-= alpha 1.3 =
+= beta 1.3 =

-* BUGFIX: Don't sync deleting a posts metadata across the translation group (Fixes #93)
+* ENHANCEMENT: Translation job UI and workflow
+* ENHANCEMENT: Separation of admin language setting from the language of the post in the editor
+* Various fixes and enhancements

 = alpha 1.2 =